Overview

 fromFirestore(snapshot: QueryDocumentSnapshot<FirestoreWorkout>): Workout{

-// transform to client shape
+// to client shape

 const firestoreWorkout = snapshot.data()